roosta/blog.roosta.sh/resources/templates/md/posts/2016-05-16-mode-indicator.md

 Included below in the script to change only the prompt and not the cursor shape.
-I use the excellent [pure prompt](https://github.com/sindresorhus/pure) and only change the prompt to reflect vi modes.
+I use the excellent [pure prompt](https://github.com/sindresorhus/pure) and only change the the prompt symbols to reflect vi modes.
 ```zsh
 # Define mode prompts.
 Both turn red on non-zero exit code
 # these are are swapped out depening on cursor mode.
 Can be anything you want.
 # see zsh man pages for details about various variables and colors and whatnot available.